eshatro/warehouse/README.md

 ## Prerequisites:
     Docker

-## Installation:
+## Installation from Dockerhub pre-build image
 Run:

+    $ make dh-cli-init

+## Local Installation:
+Run:

     $ make cli-init

 And follow the instructions on screen
-This command will build the image, run the app in a container, open an interactive shell, execute the cli and close/remove the container when done
+The commands above will build the image/pull pre-build image, run the app in a container, open an interactive shell, execute the cli and close/remove the image when done

-Other commands in the make file:
+Other commands in the make file, or for dockerhub version, same commands with a prefix dh-*:

     $ make build

     $ make start

     $ make run-tests

+    $ make clean

 # Usage